I remember the panic that set in the very first time my child lost her tooth because it happened so quickly and I wasn’t the least bit prepared.

 So when my youngest left the Tooth Fairy a letter explaining how she was going to sleep in her big sister’s bed, it sparked an idea and I went to work creating a miniature Tooth Fairy letter with mini envelope for parents to print out and leave under their kid’s pillows.

 I am a sucker for all things tiny so this was right up my alley.
-This personalized Tooth Fairy letter with miniature envelope is a free printable, so just click the image above to download the pdf.
+This personalized Tooth Fairy letter with a miniature envelope is a free printable, so just click the image above to download the pdf.

 Once you cut it out with scissors, slip the folded letter inside along with some money, maybe some glitter for some fairy dust, seal with glue and slide under your child’s pillow.